hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 A new feature flag will be introduced to signify whether to use the determination logic described in the previous section or continue to use legacy `config.txt` to create/determine Address Books.
 The feature flag will be set in the configuration file and retrievable via some call similar to `config.useRosterConfigTxt()`.

-When this feature flag is turned off, the network will load AddressBook from `config.txt` and create a Roster from this AddressBook for use by the Platform code as done today.
+When this feature flag is turned off, the network will load AddressBook from `config.txt` and create a Roster from this AddressBook as it is done today.
 The current and previous active address books in the `PlatformState` will continue to be used.

-Regardless of the status of this flag, on the Platform side of the codebase, the use of `AddressBook`s will be replaced by `Roster`s.
+Regardless of the status of this flag, on the current Platform side of the codebase, the use of `AddressBook`s will be replaced by `Roster`s.
 However, the mechanism through which the Roster is created will differ based on the status of the feature flag.

 ### DevOps Changes, in summary